Financial-Times/n-webpack/README.md

 - `wrap`: {before, after, options} strings to insert before and after the generated content. options is an optional object containing a regex `match` to select which output files to apply to
 - `env`: prod or dev, to force dev or prod build
 - `outputStats`: a filename to output stats about the build to
+- `handlebarsHelpersDirs`: an optional array of additional locations for app specific handlebars helpers (eg. `handlebarsHelpersDirs: './node_modules/@financial-times/n-teaser/src/handlebars-helpers']`)

-If `true` is passed in as the second parameter ana rray of webpack configs will be created, one for each of the growing number of asset variants required by next applications.
-To exclude certain variants (perhaps becaus eyour app takes care of building them itself) a `{exclude: []}` object can be passed in (see lib/variants.js for string values accepted in exclude)
+If `true` is passed in as the second parameter an array of webpack configs will be created, one for each of the growing number of asset variants required by next applications.
+To exclude certain variants (perhaps because your app takes care of building them itself) a `{exclude: []}` object can be passed in (see lib/variants.js for string values accepted in exclude)